alicht/intro-to-git-github-1121/git.md

 ![Alt Text](https://media.giphy.com/media/3o7aTBRgcwex7riR2M/giphy.gif)

 - we can use the `ls` command now and we see we have something in our directory.
-- we can check the status of this with git status` and we'll see our README is not committed
+- `git status` will show us that our file is not committed

 We have an (empty) directory, now what we want to do is initialize it `git init` This will initialize a new git repository in our code. (.git explanation)